 Commencing the form-fill process appears with the preamble.
 Here, the full legal name of the person making the affidavit, or the affiant, gets inserted.
 It’s a confirmation of personal details, such as age and domicile.

 Transitioning to the transaction details segment involves careful attention.
-Summarize purchase information, emphasizing price point and description of all properties involved.
-Avoid omitting vital aspects including the transaction’s date, addresses, and the specifics of payments made.
+Summarize purchase information, emphasizing price points and descriptions of all properties involved.
+Avoid omitting vital aspects, including the transaction’s date, addresses, and the specifics of payments made.

 The declaration phase follows.
 Here, the affiant assures that every transaction details presented are true and correct.
 The affiant swears under the penalties of perjury, demonstrating that this statement contains no falsehoods.